-You have access tο these ٠.
-TOU Have access w mese :
+You have access to these:

 - Colour pencils, paper, rubber.

 - Sellotape/glue stick.
 Scissors.

 - H-R Diagram poster.

 - Cutouts with information about different stars.

 Procedure

 1. Each group will be given coutouts with incomplete information about some celestial objects (all of them are, have been, or will be, similar to the Sun).